jakemcnaughton/AdaptiveRNNWaveFunctions/README.md

 ## 🚀 Overview

 This project introduces **Adaptive RNN Wave Functions** for variational quantum Monte Carlo (VMC) simulations.
-Instead of fixing the architecture size from the start, the model **grows in complexity during training**, allowing better navigation of rugged optimization landscapes, reducing training runtime and even improving accuracy.
+Instead of fixing the architecture size from the start, the model **grows in complexity during training**, allowing better navigation of rugged optimization landscapes, reducing training runtime, and even improving accuracy.

 ## Usage

 ### `1D_TFIM`
-To run the **Adaptive** 1D RNN on the 1D TFIM model use
+To run the **Adaptive** 1D RNN on the 1D Transverse-field Ising Model (TFIM) model use
 ```
 python train_adaptive.py
 ```